Turquoise Blog’s Favorite MTL Brunch Spots 2019

 India Rosa (Plateau) – Indian fusion brunch, out of the ordinary

 Looking for something completely different and outside of the box for your next brunch experience?!
 If yes, then look no further, cause you’ve found the answer to your foodie prayers with India Rosa‘s all new Indian fusion brunch!
 Ever dreamt of having butter chicken for brunch?
 Well, now you can, thanks to India Rosa’s “Béné poulet au beurre” which translates to: eggs Benedict and butter chicken (so.good.).
 They have both sweet and savoury dishes, but my favorite was a combination of both: chicken and waffles.
 They use fried tandoori chicken, that sits atop some waffles and comes with this sweet sauce, loaded up with various Indian spices.
 Choose India Rosa for their out of the ordinary and all new Indian fusion brunch and if you’re looking for a brunch spot in the Plateau!
-For more on India Rosa, click here or here (full brunch review coming up soon!).
+For more on India Rosa, click here, here or here!

 O’Thym (Village) – BYOW, creative dishes